> Backup Center > How to Manage Computers over the WAN in EaseUS Backup Center

 (Different router models might have different setting pages, the screen shot is just for your reference.)

-In the Virtual Server setting page, please create a new operation for each of the computer to be managed, set the private port to 4698, and assign a unique public port ID to the computer.
+In the Virtual Server setting page, please create a new operation for the computer where the Backup Center software is installed, set the private port to XXXX(the client connection port, find it on the settings of Backup Center software), and assign a unique public port ID to the computer.

-For your reference: The port ID 4698 required for private port is the communication port of EaseUS Backup Center.
+For your reference: The client connection port ID required for private port is the communication port of EaseUS Backup Center.
 We use this ID to build connection by adding a new translation policy, so all access to a specific public port can be correctly transferred to the appointed internal computer.

 Configure network environment for backup center and client machine

-After the configuration in your router setting, you can start adding your computers in EaseUS Backup Center.
+After the configuration in your router setting, you can start connecting your computers in EaseUS Backup Center.

 You can follow the same steps to add and manage all the other computers.